Driftwood2D/Driftwood/README.md

 On Linux releases Alpha-0.0.11 and afterwards, the project has been split into subdirectories, which are not included in the source release zip.
 Instead, you can download the Linux binary release, and just run ```./driftwood``` in the top directory.
 For the source release, you must run ```git submodule init``` and ```git submodule update``` in the top directory, and then you can run ```make``` and ```bin/driftwood``` like before.

 On Windows, simply download the Windows binary release and run ```Driftwood.exe``` in the top directory, either through the command line or by double clicking.
-If all of your prerequisites are installed, it should "just work."
+The Windows binary release ships with all of its prerequisites, so it should just run.

 On all releases, running the driftwood executable with the ```--help``` option will present a list of command line options.
 You can select a game from the data directory by running with ```--path game-directory-name```.